36105 iLab 2

 Teaching and learning strategies

-- Key knowledge, skills and capabilities gained in the MDSI course to date
+- Application of key knowledge, skills and capabilities gained in the MDSI course to date

 - Human-centred data innovation in the field